Jaxter2017/project_chiron/README.md

 ### BERT-based classifiers

+The end model here simply consists of a pretrained transformer model (which produces a layer of embeddings) with a multilayer perceptron classifier head.
+The classifier head is trained on the specific maths problem.

-#### Sentence Embeddings
+#### Sentence embeddings

 A multitude of different pretrained transformers have been used to extract sentence level embeddings from the processed student problem attempts.
+Please see the [embeddings page](https://github.com/Jaxter2017/project_chiron/wiki/Embeddings) for more info on these models.

 #### classifier head